 One of the most integral parts of student life in Uppsala is the student nations.
 There are thirteen Student Nations, each dating back to the 17th century.
 Only students can become a member of the nations, which are responsible for arranging activities and events specifically for students.

 In Uppsala and on Gotland, students can take part in a range of indoor and outdoor sporting activities throughout the year.
 In Sweden, soccer, ice hockey and bandy are amongst the most popular sports.

-Campus1477 is the Student Health Centre’s fitness section in Uppsala, with two large training facilities located at the Science Park and Blåsenhus.
+Campus1477 is the Student Health Service's fitness section in Uppsala, with two large training facilities located at the Science Park and Blåsenhus.
 Here, you can use modern exercise facilities, play sport and take part in group training classes.
-Campus1477 also has indoor rock climbing facilities, saunas and a light room to compensate for light deprivation during the winter.
 Massage and physiotherapy services are also available.
 At Campus1477, you can purchase a student membership at a discount price.
 Students can also join various sporting clubs organised by the nations, or become a member of a private gym.

 The Schengen Visa has made travelling between its 25 member countries much easier and less bureaucratic.
 Travelling on such a visa means that the visa holder can travel to any (or all) member countries using one single visa, thus avoiding the hassle and expense of obtaining individual visas for each country.

 The purpose of the visit must be leisure, tourism, or business.
 Upon the issuance of the visa, the visa holder is allowed to enter all member countries and travel freely throughout the Schengen area.
 A Schengen visa allows the holder to travel freely within the Schengen countries for a maximum stay of up to 90 days in a 6 month period.

 The following 25 countries are Schengen Visa members: